HOME > AREAS > Shishiku Highland and Mt. Okushishiku

 There are also many fun activities to enjoy at the summit.
 Sleds can be rented for grass sledding, and golf carts can be rented to drive around the highlands.
 The steep hill at the summit makes the perfect location for paragliders, and on clear days you can see many colourful sails in the sky.
 A café is also available on the second floor of the gondola station, and several picnic tables are available across the grounds.
 During spring, flowers such as the Asian Fawnlily and Toringo Crabapple bloom, and in the Autumn you can enjoy the gentle mountain trail called ‘Akebi Kaidou’.

-At the base of the mountain, beside the gondola station, lies a museum dedicated to the local traditional craft of wooden lion heads (shishi).
-Here you can see hundreds of different lion heads, all hand carved by local craftsmen.
+At the base of the mountain, beside the gondola station, lies a museum dedicated to the local traditional craft of wooden lion heads (shishi-gashira).
+Here you can see hundreds of different lion heads, including not only locally crafted ones, but various lion heads from around the world.

 Gondola Operating Hours